 - Patients find it more convenient and see it as a treatment choice to participate in clinical research.

 - The viewpoints of the carers are part of the development.

 Role of FDA in patient input in drug development

 - The FDA is working to include patient feedback in the regulatory review process following the 2012 renewal of the Prescription Drug User Fee Act (PDUFA).

 - In recent years, the FDA has made progress toward its goal of gathering patient opinions on particular disease states and incorporating patient input into its pharmaceutical assessment process.

 - The FDA has agreed to hold 24 PFDD sessions with participating patients and patient groups.

 - FDA incorporates patients’ viewpoints on their diseases into its decision-making.

-- In the FDA’s 2015 approval of new melanoma therapy, patient feedback on the aesthetic and psychological benefits of seeing melanoma lesions decreased and played a crucial role in the advisory committee’s choice of medication with an overall favourable benefit-risk profile for patients.
+- In the FDA’s 2015 approval of new melanoma therapy, patient feedback on the aesthetic and psychological benefits of seeing melanoma lesions decreased and played a crucial role in the advisory committee’s choice of medication with an overall favorable benefit-risk profile for patients.